The fishing village of Clogherhead is located on the east coast of Ireland in the County of Louth, approximately 70km north of Dublin.

 The village is in close proximity to the historic town of Drogheda, the Boyne Valley and Newgrange Heritage site.
 It is an excellent location for a weekend break or a longer holiday for touring the many other attractions of the county.

 The village developed around the fishing industry with the waters of Clogherhead reputed as being the best fishing waters in the country.
 The harbour, known as Port Oriel was built in 1885.
-It was extensively enlarged and re-opened in 2007.

-Did you know that there is a great fresh fish shop on Clogherhead pier, why not pop along and treat yourself.
+Did you know that there is a great fresh fish shop on Clogherhead Pier, why not pop along and treat yourself.